CircuitVerse/Blog/content/posts/GSoC-Announcement.md

 Are you interested?👀

 Get started now by reading the list of [Project Ideas](https://github.com/CircuitVerse/CircuitVerse/wiki/GSoC'21-Project-List) to find a match for your skills and interests.
-Student aplications opened on **29th March** so you can discuss and adapt project ideas with prospective mentors now.
+Student applications opened on **29th March** so you can discuss and adapt project ideas with prospective mentors now.

 Use our [template](https://docs.google.com/document/d/1oeYPAuqWxeC79d-R5I9uFJywQJv4ooO4obF4pwifyTY/edit?usp=sharing) for writing your proposal ✍️